 Forced Marriage is a crime in England and Wales.
-A forced marriage is one entered into without the full and free consent of one or both parties and where violence, threats or any other form of coercion is used to cause a person to enter into a marriage (including non-binding, unofficial 'marriages' as well as legal marriages).
+A forced marriage is one entered into without the full and free consent of one or both parties and where violence, threats or any other form of coercion is used to cause a person to enter into a marriage.
 Threats can be physical or emotional or psychological.
-In addition, since February 2023 it has been a crime to carry out any conduct the purpose of which is to cause a child to marry, legally or unofficially, before their eighteenth birthday, even if violence, threats or another form of coercion are not used.
-Further information can be found in the government guidance.
-This provides step-by-step advice for professionals, including teachers.
-It includes an outline of the signs that those working in an education setting may recognise when a child or young person is at risk of forced marriage.
-The Government's Forced
+Further information can be found in the statutory guidance and multi-agency guidelines (see p.35-6 for the role of schools and colleges).